Data Protection FAQS

 The BCRP processes Offenders’ personal data for the management of its Exclusion Scheme [see Exclusion Scheme FAQs page] on behalf of its members, to inform members of an offender’s modus operandi, to collate intelligence on criminal activity within the area of the scheme’s operation and to contribute to legal proceedings against offenders where appropriate.

 Wherever possible we also try to prevent people from being excluded by writing to them beforehand.
-For young people we also have a 'Putting it Right' scheme to try to stop them from offending at an early stage.
+For young people we also have a 'Putting it Right' scheme to try to stop them from offending at an early stage and a separate policy on processing their personal data.

 Q5.
 What specific data do you collect about members of the BCRP?